Conflict Reponse Fund in Ukraine and Poland

 Our Partners & Programmes

-Together with The Andreev Foundation, we’re supporting mobile teams of psychologists who travel to reach women survivors in areas of Ukraine that were formerly occupied by Russian forces.
+Through our partnership with The Andreiev Foundation, we’re supporting mobile teams of psychologists who travel to reach women survivors in areas of Ukraine that were formerly occupied by Russian forces.

 Women who survive conflict-related sexual violence are often reluctant to come forward and access help.
 Following their ordeal, many women describe a sense of apathy.
-Iryna Andreeva, Co-Founder of The Andreev Foundation shared,
+Iryna Andreeva, Co-Founder of The Andreiev Foundation shared,

 Women survivors of war in Ukraine tell us they don’t know how to deal with what’s happened to them.
 They speak about losing the will to live, a “black void” and struggling to look after themselves and their children.